Brian Lumsey’s e-Branch series

 I read them in three days and whilst I couldn’t put them down I was constantly annoyed as the descriptions of the main characters – often seeming verbatim – were repeated in every book.
 I get the feeling that if I bothered to read the other ten volumes I’d have the same features rammed down my throat.
-It’s cynical I know and I mean no insult to the author, but is felt like is was done to boast the word count rather than the story line.
+It’s cynical I know and I mean no insult to the author, but it felt like it was done to boost the word count rather than the storyline.
 Also, the accents of the Irish, Australians and Scottish encountered were almost cliché in the wording.

 Overall?
 I’m not sure if I wholly enjoyed them, but if (or when) volume 14 comes outs I will get it.
 Go figure!

 Brian Lumley Return of the Deep Ones and other Mythos tales

 If you like H.P.
 Lovecraft or even August Derleth’s work, you’ll enjoy this collection of Cthulhu inspired tales.
 What more can I say.